Openscapes Champions is a mentorship program that empowers environmental scientists with open data science tools and grows the community of practice.

 MEET THE OPENSCAPES CHAMPIONS

 The Champions Program officially started in January 2019 with our inaugural cohort of seven Champions!
+We are sharing their stories through our blog.

 Halley Froehlich, PhD — University of California at Santa Barbara.
 A marine aquaculture & fisheries scientist studying global systems.